Supporting society, people and communities around the world is fundamental to our long-term success.

 At MSD we are also committed to the communities around us

 40 hours of paid volunteering

 Our employees are encouraged to help others and are entitled to 40 hours paid volunteering each year.
-Our involvement includes projects such as school education programmes, beach cleans, mountain rescue, and garden makeovers.
+Our involvement includes projects such as school education programmes, beach cleans, mountain rescue, and youth projects.

 MSD Fellowship for global health

 And it’s not just UK communities that we support.
 The MSD Fellowship for Global Health is a three-month, field-based pro bono programme designed to share the skills and talents of our employees worldwide.
 From 2012 to 2021, 251 Fellows from 39 countries have worked with 40 NGO partners.
 The program has touched thousands of lives in underserved communities around the world by developing and executing creative and sustainable solutions to some of the world’s most pressing health problems.

 Understanding your condition and treatment is strongly linked to experience and outcome from healthcare.
 However, the way healthcare organisations communicate and the way choices about healthcare are explained can often be complicated and confusing.
 MSD wants to learn from the best and provide trusted and easy-to-understand health information for all.
 This is why we have joined the UK Patient Information Forum trusted information creator assessment scheme.